-Shahar Shoham is a PhD candidate in Area and Global Studies at The Institute for Asian and African Studies, Faculty of Humanities and Social Sciences at the Humboldt University of Berlin in Germany and a PhD scholarship holder of Hans Böckler Foundation in Germany and will be a Visiting Researcher at TraffLab during the academic year 2019-2020.
+Shahar Shoham is a PhD candidate in Area and Global Studies at The Institute for Asian and African Studies, Faculty of Humanities and Social Sciences at the Humboldt University of Berlin in Germany and a PhD scholarship holder of Hans Böckler Foundation in Germany and is a Visiting Researcher at TraffLab.

 Shoham holds a double major B.A in Philosophy and East Asia Studies from Tel Aviv University, an M.A in Global Studies from Humboldt University, and received a full M.A scholarship from the German Academic Exchange Service (DAAD).
 Her current ethnographic research focuses on work migration from Thailand to the agriculture sector in Israel, while addressing issues of return migration, migration regimes, migrants' unions and labor rights struggles, migrant communities, visual imaginaries of mobilities and identities of the people on the move and their communities.